 Manali in Himachal Pradesh has long attracted tourists, particularly during the summer months, when entire India suffers the wrath of the unbearable heat waves.
 People need a quick escape in the Himalayas and they usually end up in Manali making it a crowded junction.
 The ease of access from New Delhi and Chandigarh also made Manali a popular weekend getaway – just catch a comfortable evening bus and wake up in Manali the following morning.
 While getting to Manali is certainly an easy deal, it has unfortunately lost its originality with such a soaring popularity, and with it, any possibility of getting a peaceful holiday experience.
 From Manali to Old Manali to Vashishth, all connecting towns have become a touristic chaos.
 And camping near Manali, somewhere away from the town is the only option to escape the madness.
 Read more

 “The narrow winding lanes of Yazali were decked up with the bamboo poles, and they called it ‘Tori’ engraved with simple yet artistic designs.
 Traditionally dressed men and women were lined up for the procession.
+The Nyokum Festival celebration finally began in Arunachal Pradesh.
 While the women hung the ‘Tokris’ (a bamboo basket), the men carried the ‘Toris’ with a chicken tied to them.
-The Nyokum songs were played at the highest volume today but the thumping sound of the gong overpowered the music played on the modern technology.
+The Nyokum songs were played at the highest volume today but the thumping sound of the gong overpowered the music played on modern technology.
 The women and men of the Nyishi Tribe walked in two parallel lines clapping and altering their dance moves with each musical note, singing “Nyokum Bo Taba Debe”.
-The rain god also joined the celebration by showering the watery arrows on the Nyishi land..
-Read more
+The rain god also joined the celebration by showering the watery arrows on the Nyishi Tribe land..